Anomalous Primes and the Elliptic Korselt Criterion: Elliptic Korselt Numbers of Type I of the Form

-\begin{proof} Let $N$, $p$, $q$, and $E$ be as in the lemma statement.
-By Proposition~\ref{korseltEquiv}, this is equivalent to saying that $p$, $q$ and $E$ are selected in such a way that $E(\Z/nZ)$ has good reduction over $\F_p$ and $\F_q$, and $\# E(\F_p)$ and $\# E(\F_q)$ divide $n + 1 - a_n$.\footnote{If $p = 5$ or $q = 5$, this does not follow from Proposition~\ref{korseltEquiv}, but the probability of this happening goes to $0$ as $N$ goes to $\infty$, so we are free to ignore this case.} By Conjecture~\ref{odc}, the probability that
+\end{lemma} \begin{proof} Let $N$, $p$, $q$, and $E$ be as in the lemma statement.
+By Proposition~\ref{korseltEquiv}, this is equivalent to the statement that $p$, $q$ and $E$ are selected in such a way that $E(\Z/nZ)$ has good reduction over $\F_p$ and $\F_q$, and $\# E(\F_p)$ and $\# E(\F_q)$ divide $n + 1 - a_n$.\footnote{If $p = 5$ or $q = 5$, this does not follow from Proposition~\ref{korseltEquiv}, but the probability of this happening approaches zero as $N\rightarrow \infty$, so we can ignore this case.} By Proposition~\ref{odc}, the probability that

 approaches zero as $N\rightarrow \infty$.
 Thus, the probability that this condition is satisfied \emph{and} $p$ and $q$ are not anomalous for $E$ also approaches zero, as desired. \end{proof}

 \begin{proposition} Let $n$ be a positive integer and let $S$ be a finite multiset of factors of $n$.
 For each $d \mid n$, let $m_d(S)$ be the number of multiples of $d$ in $S$.
 Then